-Harvard Westlake school plans to destroy the beloved “Gem of Studio City ” by leveling the entire 16 acres and replacing it with a huge sports complex.
-Their project is neither unique or essential to this particular piece of property and could be built anywhere by redeveloping existing commercial real estate.
+We feel that their project is neither unique or essential to this particular piece of property and could be built elsewhere on property zoned for huge developments of this kind.
 There is no reason for this enormous collection of concrete, glass, and plastic fields to take the place of this beloved open space landmark.

-For years, our neighborhood has successfully fought multiple proposed condo projects on the property.
-But Harvard Westlake plans to circumvent the zoning and they may have far greater latitude to build on this Agricultural zoned land.
+Harvard-Westlake plans to circumvent the zoning and they may have far greater latitude to build on this Agricultural Open Space zoned land if close attention is not paid to their disingenuous plan.
 Nonetheless, they must apply for a Conditional Use Permit (CUP Permit) for their scheme to work.
 This is where our voices will make the difference.
-Sign our petition and email your representatives.
 This is your chance to protect this cherished culturally significant location.
-Every year we loose the charm and character of what makes Studio City distinct, we have so little left of our past.
+Every year we lose the charm and character of what makes Studio City distinct, we have so little left of our past.
 Let’s fight to keep this rare gem sparkling for future generations.

 Email Councilmember Raman and voice your opposition to the destruction of this precious green open space.